 Collapsed inline with other items in library

 This is a library display option described in more detail below.
-They will only appear when the library is sorted by Title/Name.
+They will only appear when the library is filtered by ALL and sorted by Title/Name.
 For TV libraries, it applies only to viewing the library by shows (and not episodes or seasons).
 Opening a collection goes to the “collection details page” screen (see below).

 Collection Inline library display options

 It’s possible to “collapse” collections for TV and movie (including “Other Videos”) libraries so that an entry for the collection appears inline with other items when browsing your library.
 This can be set or changed on the Advanced tab when creating or editing the corresponding library.

 - Disabled: Don’t display collections inline at all, show items.
 Regardless of individual collections settings, they will only be shown in the libraries collection tab.